Remortgage timing calculator

 At a Glance

 • The break-even period is the most important output.
-The ERC divided by the monthly interest saving from the lower rate gives the number of months it takes to recover the ERC cost.
-If the remaining months on your deal exceed the break-even period, breaking early is likely to save money in total: the remortgage timing calculator.
+ERC divided by the monthly interest saving gives the number of months it takes to recover the penalty.
+If the remaining months on the deal exceed that number, breaking early saves money.

 Ready to see what you could borrow?